akshaychacko/akshaywebsite/content/jobs/Upstatement/index.md

 url: 'https://umtri.umich.edu/'
 ---

-- More information will be available once my research terminates.
+- More information will be available once my research position terminates.